orbitalchicken/Roadmap/README.md

         network applet: if possible, add a little refresh icon to ask for a new scan system settings modules don't use the icon (in alt-tab, and window list) associated with the menu item Bluetooth panel icon was nicer when it was monochromatic (do we need blueberry to provide a cinnamon applet?)
+        nemo: Touch screen clicks are not working in the icon and compact view section of Nemo, everywhere else seems fine.
+        When connecting with PEAP authentication, the network manager applet just gets stuck instead of prompting for credentials.

     mate 1.16
         swith MATE to GTK3